 - Organize a community clean-up of your neighbourhood park.
 Kids love to do this — get your grandchildren or other children you know to help.

 - Offer to do grocery shopping for a housebound neighbour or friend.

 - Organize a sock drive for a local shelter.
 Underhoused people are often without clean, dry socks.
 Canvas local businesses for help procuring this much-needed item.

 “Kindness in words creates confidence.~ Lao Tzu

 Kindness in giving creates love.”

 - Smile at everyone you meet; say hello, to passersby; send a friend a “thinking of you” card.

-- Hug someone (as Charlotte Diamond sings, 4 hugs a day, that’s the minimum – link opens a YouTube video).
+- Hug someone.
+As Charlotte Diamond says, 4 hugs a day, that’s the minimum (link opens in a YouTube video).
 A good hug cures a lot of ills.